 An analysis of intellectual, sociological, and artistic aspects of postmodernism.
 Postmodernism's impact on theological reflection and its implications for ministry will be appraised in the light of classical Christian commitments.
 Prerequisite: PHILO 4313 or 4373.
+Three or Four Hours

-PHILO 5361 Directed Study
+PHILO 5361 Directed Study One Hour.

-PHILO 5363 (5364) Directed Study
+PHILO 5363 (5364) Directed Study Three or Four Hours